slott56/slott56.github.io/Pelican/content/blog/2008/05/2008_05_12-parallelism_fetishes_1_equal_sized_partitions.rst

-:emphasis:`Three`  percent.
+*Three*  percent.
 Question: Where did this number come from?
 Answer: fetishizing.